AbisheK0726/eng130-intro/README.md

 To install Pycharm on your machine you can follow the steps below:

-1. Go to the [Pycharm Website](https://link-url-here.org) and download the latest version of Pycharm.
+1. Go to the [Pycharm Website](https://www.jetbrains.com/pycharm/download) and download the latest version of Pycharm.
 2. Once the download has finished, open the file and follow the installation steps.

-**_NOTE:_**  Make sure you check the `.py` and `Add Launchers dir to the PATH` options.
+**_NOTE:_**  Make sure you check the ".py" and "Add Launchers dir to the PATH" options.
 This may require you to restart your machine.

 ![pycharminstaller](images/pycharmInstaller.png)